somefunAgba/NLSIG-COVID19Lab/README.md

 	Query COVID-19 pandemic for a batch of selected country codes.

 	### 'query_all.m'
-	Query COVID-19 pandemic for all country codes.
+	Query COVID-19 pandemic for all country codes. -->

-3. To view saved model fit results and logistic metrics for infections and deaths.
+### SAVED RESULTS
-	Open the 'assets' folder and 'measures' folder
+Saved model fit results and logistic metrics for infections and deaths can be found in the 'assets' folder and 'measures' folder

 	### 'assets' folder
 	Stores all graphics for the model fit of infections and deaths in a folder named by the last date time-stamp in the data.
 	Graphics are individually saved using the country code.

 	For example: 'WDi.pdf' and 'WDd.pdf' indicates the